Who can register a birth

 - one parent goes to register the birth with a document from the court (for example, a court order) giving the father parental responsibility

-The mother can choose to register the birth on her own if she isn’t married to the child’s father.
-The father’s details won’t be included on the birth certificate.
+The mother can choose to register the birth without the child’s father if they’re not married.
+The father’s details will not be included on the birth certificate.

 It might be possible to add the father’s details at a later date by completing an application for the re-registration of a child’s birth.

-Female couples can include both their names on their child’s birth certificate when registering the birth - the rules are different depending on whether or not they’re in a civil partnership.
+Female couples can include both their names on their child’s birth certificate when registering the birth.

-Either woman can register the birth on her own if all of the following are true:
+Either parent can register the birth on their own if all of the following are true:

 - the mother has a child by donor insemination or fertility treatment

-- she was in a civil partnership at the time of the treatment
+- she was married or in a civil partnership at the time of the treatment

-When a mother isn’t in a civil partnership, her partner can be seen as the child’s second parent if both women:
+When a mother is not married or in a civil partnership, her partner can be seen as the child’s second parent if both women:

 - are treated together in the UK by a licensed clinic